prog4biol/pfb2019/README.md

 #### Lambda expressions

-Lambda expressions can be used when your function only contains one line.
-It is a special kind of custom function that you don't have to give a name.
-Lambda expressions are useful because some functions can take a lambda as an argument.
+Lambda expressions can be used to define simple (one-line) anonymous functions.
+There are some uses for lambda which we won't go into here.
+We are showing it to you because sometimes you will come across it.

 Here is a one line custom function, like the functions we have already talked about:
 ```python